Here we’ve teamed up with British Eventing legend Mary King, for her top training tips and riding advice to help you prepare for the season ahead.

-- Allow plenty of time to warm up before work, and cool down afterwards.
+- Allow plenty of time to warm up and cool down.

 - Vary training work so horses stay interested and happy.

 - Be thorough and methodical during schooling sessions, correcting all mistakes, ending on a positive note.

 - Work a lot on transitions between the different gaits to keep your horse listening to you.

 - All horses are easier on one rein.
 Work more on the stiffer rein.

 - Think of yourself as a physio, quietly bending and helping the horse become more supple.

 - Ask for more angle and bend at times – more than you would need in a test – to check the horse is open to more.